 PRODUCTIVITY: Are you feeling stressed, tired, fatigued, rushed, drained and zapped?
 Because of it, productivity has quite likely evaded you.
 There are ways to revitalize – to refresh that creative side.

-SUCCESS & BELIEVING: All too many people fail to live the life they had hoped – never realizing their ambitions and giving up on their dreams.
+SUCCESS & BELIEVING in ONES SELF: All too many people fail to live the life they had hoped – never realizing their ambitions and giving up on their dreams.

 SELF PUBLISHING VS PUBLISHING COMPANIES: With technology moving faster than we can keep pace, a growing number of authors are turning out manuscripts.